amylouiseee/horse-app/README.md

 # Horse App - Amy Bohte
-Created as part of First AML technical test.
+Created as part of a technical test.

 ## Tech Stack 📚
 - TypeScript